sadalsvvd/stocker/PRD.md

 # Product Requirements Document: Stocker

+## Implementation Status Summary

+### ✅ Completed
+- Core infrastructure setup with TypeScript and Bun
+- Configuration management with YAML support and environment variables
+- EOD Historical Data service with splits support
+- Complete DuckDB storage layer with Parquet format
+- Data types with both raw and adjusted prices
+- Basic library API (fetch, list, info methods)
+- Metadata tracking in DuckDB

+### ⏳ In Progress
+- Rate limiting and retry logic
+- CLI implementation with Clipanion

+### 📋 Not Started
+- Yahoo Finance service (deferred)
+- Git integration for data versioning
+- Import command for CSV migration
+- Direct SQL query interface
+- Progress bars and enhanced logging
+- Integration tests

+### 🔄 Key Changes from Original Design
+1. Config key changed from `eod` to `eodhd`
+2. Environment variable changed from `EOD_HISTORICAL_DATA_API_KEY` to `EODHD_API_KEY`
+3. OHLCV type expanded to include adjusted values for all OHLC prices
+4. Using duckdb-async instead of duckdb
+5. Currently using dotenv (should be removed for Bun)
+6. CLI not yet implemented - currently library-only

 ## Overview
 Stocker is a TypeScript-based CLI tool for fetching, storing, and managing historical stock market data using a modern data architecture built on DuckDB and Parquet files.
 It serves as both a data fetching tool and a versioned data store for long-term financial datasets.